 I’m not always the most efficient cook…so if I can do it in 17 minutes, you can do it in less!

-(Then I almost forgot to turn slow cooker on for the 4-hour test!
+(Then I almost forgot to turn the slow cooker on for the 4-hour test!
 Gah!!
 Don’t forget that part; it won’t turn out.
 EDIT: Or you can do it in under and hour in an Instant Pot, I discovered!!
 See recipe for details.)

 - 1 medium-sized cabbage